-Aimed primarily at those who disable DPF system’s the new MOT reg’s include a more thorough physical check of the DPF system, so no just cutting a hole /hatch in it, you’ll need to open & weld it back along a seam.
-There’s still no check on its or the EGR systems efficiency beyond a basic smoke check.
+Aimed primarily at those who disable emissions control equipment like DPF system’s the new MOT reg’s include a more thorough physical check of the DPF system, so no just cutting a hole /hatch in the DPF filter body to remove its filter media, you’ll need to open & weld it back along a seam.
+There’s still no check on its or the EGR systems efficiency much beyond a basic smoke check.
 Other MOT regs update include a lit or malfunctioning MIL lamp being a fail, & physically checking EGR is connected & present.

 Vantuner see’s a fair few Iveco Daily van ecu’s that need the immobiliser switching from the UK & of late , from Australia also.